-Although it has been my particular wish in composing these Lectures, to refrain from giving them any thing of a party or sectarian character, which might render them obnoxious to any class, either in religion or politics, I cannot easily quit the subject of the application of the judgment, without offering a few remarks, respecting the careful and deliberate employment of it in those cases in which, in the present extended state of the elective privilege, the operatives, as well as the higher classes, have a vote to give, and an influence to exert; which, under the direction of the judgment, might be as useful and salutary, as they are injurious and disgraceful under the impulse of high excitement, party feeling, and base incentives.
+Although it has been my particular wish, in composing these Lectures, to refrain from giving them any thing of a party or sectarian character, which might render them obnoxious to any class, either in Religion or Politics, I cannot easily quit the subject of the application of the judgment, without offering a few remarks respecting the careful and deliberate employment of it in those cases in which, in the present extended state of the elective privilege, the operatives, as well as the higher classes, have a vote to give, and an influence to exert; which, under the direction of the judgment, might be as useful and salutary, as they are injurious and disgraceful, under the impulse of high excitement, party feeling, and base incentives.

-Although this recommendation may be applied to all cases connected with general or political measures, or with the appointment of individuals to any post which is obtained by election, yet I admit, that it is to the election of members of parliament that I principally direct my remarks; since, on the one hand, it is on such occasions, that our common interest in our country's well-being should call all to the best exercise of their enlightened judgment, and on the other hand, there are no other occasions on which the judgment appears to be so little regarded, and so many bad passions are called into activity, in order to exert that influence which reason only should possess subject :- are necessary to render your votes available.
+Although this recommendation may be applied to all cases connected with general or political measures, or with the appointment of individuals to any post which is obtained by election, yet I admit, that it is to the election of Members of Parliament that I principally direct my remarks; since, on the one hand, it is on such occasions that our common interest in our country's well-being should call all to the best exercise of their enlightened judgment; and, on the other hand, there are no other occasions on which the judgment appears to be so little regarded, and so many bad passions are called into activity, in order to exert that influence which reason only should possess.